Choa Chu Kang Road

-Choa Chu Kang Road (蔡厝港路) is a road in Singapore in two sections.
+Choa Chu Kang Road (蔡厝港路) is a road in Singapore which starts from Upper Bukit Timah Road.

+Translations

 History

 Choa Chu Kang Road was originally a continuous road from Upper Bukit Timah Road to Jalan Sungei Poyan.
 However, as can be seen from historical maps of Singapore, development of the Choa Chu Kang town resulted in Choa Chu Kang Road being dissected into two sections some time between 1975 and 1984.
 Parts of the original Choa Chu Kang Road within Choa Chu Kang town are now occupied by the present day roads Choa Chu Kang Terrace and the part of Choa Chu Kang Avenue 1 south of Choa Chu Kang Way.

 Road sections

 Choa Chu Kang Road is divided into two roads - the one to the east is called Choa Chu Kang Road, and the one to the west is called Old Choa Chu Kang Road.

 Choa Chu Kang Road

 The first section is a short stretch from the junctions of Woodlands Road and Upper Bukit Timah Road and ends at the junction of Choa Chu Kang Way and Bukit Batok Road, providing an access to Choa Chu Kang town from Upper Bukit Timah Road.
 It connects various LRT stations - such as Phoenix LRT station and Teck Whye LRT station, and ITE College West is situated there.